dis0rder0x00/ParentProcessManipulation-LNK/README.md

 You can modify the SetPath and SetArguments sections to specify any other executable or command.

 ## Limitations
 - Not Fully OPSEC safe: The technique requires you to drop an LNK file on disk which might not be the best idea for your use case.
+To improve your OPSEC using this technique, youd probably want to start a LOLBIN using the shortcut instead of a dropped binary (which this PoC does atm).
+This should not be hard to modify by yourself.
 - May Not Work on All Versions: This technique depends on specific behaviors of the Windows shell, which may change between versions or updates.

 ## Future Improvements